tomhodgins/onebuttoncdn/README.md

 ##What does OneButton CDN do?

-- [x] host Bootstrap,  FontAwesome, and jQuery with the press of a button
+- host Bootstrap,  FontAwesome, and jQuery with the press of a button
-- [x] refresh files manually at any time easily
+- refresh files manually at any time easily
-- [x] installs on any server with PHP
+- installs on any server with PHP

 ##What doesn't OneButton CDN do?

-- [ ] geographically balanced distribution
+- geographically balanced distribution
-- [ ] host Foundation, Modernizr, or other great libraries for the moment
+- host Foundation, Modernizr, or any other great libraries…for the moment!
+(Let me know what you'd like!)

 ##Installing OneButton CDN by FTP